Surajit-Tunga/Surajit-Tunga/README.md

 ### 👨‍💻 About Me

-- 🌐 I’m a passionate developer.
+- 🌐 I’m a passionate Developer.
-- 💻 Skilled in: ** MERN STACK DEVELOPMENT **
+- 💻 Skilled in: MERN STACK DEVELOPMENT
 - 🌱 Currently learning: **GenAI & ML**
 - ✨ Always exploring new technologies and building cool projects.